What is Comedy-on-Prescription (CoP)?

 At Craic, our mission is to lead a cultural shift by making comedy accessible to everyone.
 We aim to unite people through the shared joy of laughter.

-We believe comedy is an untapped opportunity to improve health and wellbeing.
+We believe comedy is an untapped opportunity to not only entertain, but improve health and wellbeing.
 Our goal is to make comedy easier to access and help communities experience its mental health and social benefits.

 Modern technology might disconnect us from one another, but we believe Craic’s purpose-built comedy technology can reconnect us.
 Visit our CoP Hub to find specialty and affordable events, as well as the professionals and businesses facilitating them.